GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 Note: The first time the Cloud Function executes, the platform creates its runtime environment and the execution time is longer.
 This is called a _cold start_ for Cloud Functions.
 Subsequent executions will be faster.
 Here, you can verify that the Cloud Function was triggered, received the device payload, and as seen in the next log entry, forwarded the payload to the Cloud Pub/Sub topic.
 The Pub/Sub topic is the integration point for consuming the Sigfox data in real time for your specific business solutions.

 1. Verify that your `DATA_ADVANCED` callback is also working, by finding a second function execution after the first one.
-The `DATA_ADVANCED` callback is a functionality in the Sigfox backend to send additional metadata.
+The `DATA_ADVANCED` callback is a feature in the Sigfox backend to send additional metadata.
 The `DATA_ADVANCED` callback is triggered up to 30 seconds after the initial payload is sent, after the Sigfox network has verified that all base stations have received the payload from your device.
 Sigfox will calculate additional information such as signal strength, and optionally the device location with the Sigfox Atlas positioning service.
 These are available as additional metadata in the second, `DATA_ADVANCED` payload.
 If your `DATA_ADVANCED` callback was triggered, you can see a second invocation for the `callback_data` Cloud Function, and Stackdriver Logging entries similar to this:

         2019-01-08 06:34:41.248 GMT callback_data